-Currently, the 8-hour training program is permitted under special waivers, exceptions, or flexibilities for temporary nurse aide roles in these states: Delaware, Indiana, Iowa, Maryland, Nebraska, New Jersey, New York, North Dakota, South Dakota, Texas, and West Virginia.
+Our FREE 8-hour Temporary Nurse Aide course is permitted under special waivers, exceptions, or flexibilities for temporary nurse aide roles in Delaware, Indiana, Iowa, Maryland, Nebraska, New York, North Dakota, South Dakota, Texas, and West Virginia.
 Additional training or other actions may be required in Alabama, Connecticut, District of Columbia, Georgia, Kansas, Mississippi, North Carolina, New Hampshire, Oregon, Pennsylvania, South Carolina, Tennessee, and Virginia.

 Effective Jan.
 19th, 2021, Illinois has updated its TNA requirements.
 Visit the Illinois website to learn more.

 In Delaware, any individuals who have taken the course before July 13th can still work under supervision and have until December 31st to become fully certified as a Certified Nursing Assistant.
 In addition, there are opportunities for these individuals for expedited training and potential financial assistance.
 Contact Delaware Health Care Facilities Association to learn more.

 By registering for this course, I certify that all related coursework will be completed by me.
 I recognize that academic dishonesty detracts from the value of professional development coursework, inhibits my ability to grow in my profession, and does a disservice to the people I work with and to the people I care for.
 I understand that any commitment of academic dishonesty will lead to revocation of any credits and/or certificates earned and no monies for course fees will be refunded.